MemVerge/splash/doc/Design.md

 There are several advantages of this architecture:
 * The shuffle manager becomes stateless which makes executors stateless.
-* Stateless compute node provides the flexibility to add and remove node without re-computing the whole shuffle
+* Stateless compute node provides the flexibility to add and remove nodes without re-computing the whole shuffle
 * The commit operation of the shuffle file is atomic.
 Un-committed files can be cleaned up easily.